-Are you too having trouble understanding your teen?
-Don’t worry!
-You’re not alone…
+Are you having trouble understanding your teen?

-For the last 24 years I have travelled the world speaking with parents about their troubled relationships with their teenage children and helping them to lead happier, healthier lives… and you know what?
+For the last 28 years I have travelled the world speaking with parents about their troubled relationships with their teenage children and helping them to lead happier, healthier lives… and you know what?
 It doesn’t matter where I am in the world, the concerns and worries of parents are much the same, irrespective of what country I am in!

 - to understand their own emotions and provide practical solutions to their problems

 - to help them work out their differences, and

 - to show them that there are ways to work harmoniously together without either party losing their identity or independence.